leonardblier/alrao/docs/index.md

-In the classifier layer, we build multiple clones of the original classifier layer, set a different learning rate for each, and then use a model averaging method from among them.
+In the classifier layer, we build multiple clones of the original classifier layer, set a different learning rate for each, and then use a model averaging method from among them (see figure below).
 The averaged classifier and the overall Alrao model are:

 $$